History of Kerala

 In 1498, with the help of Gujarati merchants, Portuguese traveler Vasco Da Gama established a sea route to Kozhikode by sailing around the Cape of Good Hope, located in the southernmost region of Africa.
 His navy raised Portuguese forts and even minor settlements, which marked the beginning of European influences in India.
 European trading interests of the Dutch, French and the British took center stage in Kerala.

 In 1741, the Dutch were defeated by Travancore king Marthanda Varma.
 After this humiliating defeat, Dutch military commanders were taken hostage by Marthanda Varma, and they were forced to train the Travancore military with modern European weaponry.
 This resulted in Travancore being able to defend itself from further European aggression.
 By the late 18th century, most of the influence in Kerala came from the British.
 The British crown gained control over Northern Kerala through the creation of the Malabar District.
 The British also allied with the princely states of Travancore and Cochin in the southern part of the state.

 When India declared independence in 1947, Travancore originally sought to establish itself as a fully sovereign nation.
 However, an agreement was made by the then King of Travancore Chithira Thirunal Balarama Varma to have Travancore join India, albeit after many rounds of negotiation.
 The Malabar District and the Kingdom of Cochin were peacefully annexed into India without much hassle.
 The state of Kerala was created in 1956 from the former state of Travancore-Cochin, the Malabar district and the Kasaragod taluk of South Canara District of Madras state.
+The state is called Keralam in Malayalam, due to its grammatical addition of Anusvara.